 Yes, you read correctly.
 The same preservative no longer used in the medical field because it is a known carcinogen can also be found in some nail polishes.
 It is added to harden the nail but it can also cause cancer or irritation to the eyes, throat, nose and skin.

 Another chemical you should be aware of when looking into natural nail care is acetone.
 This solvent (which means it is able to dissolve other ingredients) is the main ingredient in your everyday nail polish remover.
 This substance is very drying to your nails, can be irritating to the eyes and throat and should only be used in a well-ventilated area to reduce fumes.
-As an alternative to acetone based removers, at Alma we offer a soy based nail polish remover that is hydrating, non-irritating and smells great!
+As an alternative to acetone based removers, Karma Organic* offers a soy based nail polish remover that is hydrating, non-irritating and smells great!